SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/working-with/persons-and-organizations/user.md

 ### Ticket notifications

-Notifications (pop-up warnings) to the user are controlled by a bitmask.
+Notifications (pop-up warnings) to the user are controlled by a bit mask.

 | Value | Description            |
 |:-----:|------------------------|